UP934378/SoftEngProject_Pegasus/docs/userguides.markdown

 ### Remove graph from view or homepage

 1. Navigate to the page where graph needs to be removed.
-2. Hoover the graph container and click on the bin.
+2. Hover the graph container and click on the bin.
 3. Refresh page to update view.